basecamp/handbook/orgchart.md

 #### Research & Fidelity (RF)

 Our [rich text editor Trix](https://trix-editor.org) and our [front-end framework Turbolinks](https://github.com/turbolinks/turbolinks) were both born from RF.
 They work on deep research projects like those two, but also on all manners of UI fidelity in general.
-That means a lot of JavaScript, but also integrating that with our Ruby and native code. **Javan Makhmali** is the team lead and works with Sam Stephenson and Nabeelah Ali.
+That means a lot of JavaScript, but also integrating that with our Ruby and native code. **Javan Makhmali** is the team lead and works with Sam Stephenson.

 #### Security, Infrastructure & Performance (SIP)

 SIP is our instant-response team whenever something goes wrong, is about to go wrong, or is expected soon to go wrong!
 Our galaxy defenders, if you will.
-They are the primary programming team working together with Operations to ensure that our applications are always safe, secure, and fast. **Jeremy Daer** is the team lead and works with George Claghorn, Jorge Manrubia, Miguel Fernández, and Rosa Gutiérrez.
+They are the primary programming team working together with Operations to ensure that our applications are always safe, secure, and fast. **Jeremy Daer** is the team lead and works with George Claghorn, Jorge Manrubia, and Rosa Gutiérrez.

 ### QA and Accessibility